abagwell90/NewsHW/README.md

 Why the project is useful?:

-Incorporates skillsets in HTML, CSS, JavaScript, Bootstrap, MySQL, Node, Express, Handlebars, Cheerio, axios and deploying to Heroku.
+Incorporates skillsets in HTML, CSS, JavaScript, jQuery, Node, Bootstrap, Express, Express-handlebars, Mongoose, Cheerio, Axios, and use of Heroku.

 Who maintains and contributes to the project?: